rgeraldporter/inquiry-monad/README.md

-# Inquiry Monad
+# Inquiry
-### v0.16.15
+### v0.16.16

 [![Build Status](https://travis-ci.com/rgeraldporter/inquiry-monad.svg?branch=master)](https://travis-ci.com/rgeraldporter/inquiry-monad)

 Inquiry chains together functions that test a given value ("subject") and return with a full set of all passes, failures, and the original untouched value.

-It follows the practices of functional programming, and is monad that is similar to an Either or a Validation.
+It follows the practices of functional programming -- for those more deeply familiar with functional programming, it is a monad that can be compared with an `Either` or a `Validation`.

-If you are familiar with Promises, this will look very similar.
-The regular `Inquiry` function does not support asyncronous behaviour, however Promises are supported via the `InquiryP` function.
-(For the more functionally-minded, Futures are supported via `inquiry-monad-futures` package, which uses Fluture.)
+The methods for inquiry look much like Promises, and you may even use Promises within Inquiry.

-## Basic example
+## Basic examples

 ```js
 const { Inquiry, InquiryP, Pass, Fail } = require('inquiry-monad');